department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/index.md

 * **Avoid using many primary buttons on a single page or section.** Pages with many primary buttons reduces their impact and make it harder for users to know what to do next.
 * **Arrows are reserved.** Arrow icons should only appear for "Back" and "Continue" buttons that appear in forms.
+* **Use icons only when necessary.** [Icons]({{ site.baseurl }}/foundation/icons) can be used in buttons when additional clarity is required and the icon is highly relevant to the action.
+Icons should not be used for decoration.
 * **Avoid disabling buttons.** [Disabling buttons is strongly discouraged.](#do-not-disable-buttons)

 ### Choosing between variations

 * **Use primary for the most important action.** Use the primary button for the most important action that you want the user to take on the page, or in a section.
 * **Use secondary for non-primary actions.** Use secondary buttons for any actions that need to be _downplayed_ against other actions on the page, or in a section.

 ### Placement